Skip to content

 status"operational" (all healthy), "degraded" (one of Gemini/DB unavailable), "error" (both unavailable)

-db_connectedWhether the BiomPIN SQLite database is healthy
+db_connectedWhether the BiomPIN SQLite database manager is initialized

 gemini_llmThe Gemini model configured on the server